ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 Imagine that you are a bookworm and you have 10,000 books divided into 100 bookshelfs.
 Now you want to sort all your books so that you can search for them quickly (using binary search of course).
-You use one of the sorting algorithms from [Chapter @sec:sorting-1] and notice it takes one hours to sort the books in one shelf.
+You use one of the sorting algorithms from [Chapter @sec:sorting-1] and notice it takes one hour to sort the 100 books in one shelf.

 - How long time will it take to sort all 10,000 books?
 - If you buy a sorting robot that is 100 times faster than you are,